udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 ```
 Fair concern.
 Let's put it in perspective:

-Our Growth plan starts at $1,000 setup + $150/month.
-That's $300/month total in Year 1.
+Our Automation Pro plan includes setup + monthly automation management.
+Custom pricing based on your needs.

 What if it brought you 10 extra customers/month?
 At $500 avg. customer value, that's $5,000/month in new revenue. **That's 16x ROI.**